Colours at St Paul’s Pre-School

 Picking up, moving and twisting the pieces of a puzzle helps children to develop finger strength and hand-eye coordination.

-Montessori number and letter activities
+Montessori activities

 All the Montessori equipment are made of wood and natural materials.